rodprogramdev/100-days-of-code/log.md

 # Day 81: June 20, 2019
 Progress: My Codepen dashboard suddenly won't load.
 I remade the project through notepad and uploaded it to github.
 Still working on how I can connect it to my other project popup window. https://github.com/rodprogramdev/TennisGame/blob/master/index.html

+# Day 82: June 21, 2019
+Progress: Today I was able to review how to make github pages, encountered some issues but was able to debug it.
+Finished implementing the javaScript code for labelling to identify the Player that won and published the work in my Github pages.
+LINK TO WORK: https://rodprogramdev.github.io/Rods-Tennis-Game/